clvv/fasd/README.md

 $_FASD_RO
 If set to any non-empty string, fasd will not add or delete entries from database.
 You can set and export this variable from command line.

+$_FASD_FUZZY
+Level of "fuzziness" when doing fuzzy matching.
+More precisely, the number of characters that can be skipped to generate a match.
+Set to empty or 0 to disable fuzzy matching.
+Default value is 2.
 ```

 # Debugging